 Retailers know that satisfied customers are loyal customers.
 Consequently, retailers must develop strategies intended to build relationships that result in customers returning to make more purchases.

-- Ability to Acquire the Right Products – A customer will only be satisfied if they can purchase the right products to satisfy their needs.
+Customers will only be satisfied if they can purchase the right products to satisfy their needs.
 Since a large percentage of retailers do not manufacture their own products, they must seek suppliers who will supply products demanded by customers.
 Thus, an important objective for retailers is to identify the products customers will demand and negotiate with suppliers to obtain these products.